Cost Sharing Reduction Subsidies (CSR)

 TIP: See 2020 cost sharing reduction amounts for more recent data.

-See full Federal Poverty Level chart here.
+See the full Federal Poverty Level chart here.

 Cost Sharing Reduction Examples